 When it comes to being mugged or robbed and having your personal belongings stolen from your car, there’s a general moderate risk.

-There’s also a moderate high rate of people dealing with drugs and property crimes such as vandalism and theft.
+There’s also a moderately high rate of people dealing with drugs and property crimes such as vandalism and theft.

 As a tourist, your main concerns could be connected to getting things in the car stolen and being robbed.

 As long as you follow the safety tips below and stick to areas we recommend, there’ll be no risk of danger in Sicily for you as a visitor.

 Is Sicily Safe for tourists?

 Yes, Sicily is a safe place to visit for tourists and there’s no reason why you should be worried by this aspect during your vaction here.

 Apart from taking the common precautions when traveling there’s not much more you should worry about.

 For example, keep your personal belongings always with you and wear bags and cameras with the strap around your shoulder.